-The State Water Commission consists of the Governor as chairman, the Commissioner of Agriculture as an ex-officio member, and seven members appointed by the Governor who provide regional representation.
+The State Water Commission consists of the Governor as chairman, the Commissioner of Agriculture as an ex-officio member, and eight members appointed by the Governor who provide regional representation.

 The State Water Commission has the authority to investigate, plan, construct, and develop water-related projects, and serves as a mechanism to financially support those efforts throughout North Dakota.

 North Dakota’s State Engineer serves as Chief Engineer and Secretary to the State Water Commission.
 In a separate role, North Dakota’s State Engineer is responsible for several regulatory functions and responsibilities, including allocation of the state’s waters, dam safety, sovereign land management, and drainage.

 Present and future generations of North Dakotans will enjoy an adequate supply of good quality water for people, agriculture, industry, and fish and wildlife; Missouri River water will be put to beneficial use through its distribution across the state to meet ever increasing water supply and quality needs; and successful management and development of North Dakota's water resources will ensure health, safety, and prosperity, and balance the needs of generations to come.

 To improve the quality of life and strengthen the economy of North Dakota by managing the water resources of the state for the benefit of its people.